 I am Penn State Health: Kassie Heeman

-Users on clinical workstations at Hershey Medical Center can watch the video here >
+Those working on clinical workstations can view the video here.

 This is the Best Part of Working at Penn State Health